juliano-gouveia/discord-token-login/README.md

 ## Contact

-For any questions or issues, please open an issue on this repository or contact [your email or preferred contact method].
+For any questions or issues, please open an issue on this repository or contact me on discord "juliano._".